Darlington Provincial Park Management Plan (2026)

 5.2.
 Vegetation management

-Management of existing vegetation and proposed projects will be subject to requirements under the class environmental assessment for provincial parks and conservation reserves.
+Management of existing vegetation and proposed projects will be subject to project evaluation requirements.

 Park management will protect significant vegetative communities and plants including those identified in the park’s reconnaissance biological inventory (See Appendix A, A Reconnaissance Biological Inventory of Darlington Provincial Park in Darlington Provincial Park Management Plan – Background Information Document).

-The vegetative communities in the park will be allowed to evolve with minimum management interference, except for the following situations:
+The vegetative communities in the park will typically be allowed to evolve with minimum management interference; however, vegetative communities may be managed as needed, including but not limited to the following situations:

 5.3.
 Wildlife management